 In 1913, the English Monotype Corporation's manager Frank Hinman Pierpont directed the Plantin revival.
 Based on 16th century specimens from the Plantin-Moretus Museum in Antwerp, specifically a type cut by Robert Granjon and a separate cursive Italic, the Plantin" typeface was conceived.
 Plantin was drawn for use in mechanical typesetting on the international publishing markets.

 Plantin, and the historical models that inspired it, are old-style typefaces in the French manner, but with x-height that are larger than those found in Claude Garamond's work.
-Plantin would go on to influence another Monotype design,
+Plantin would go on to influence another Monotype design, Times New Roman.
+Stanley Morison and Victor Larent used Plantin as a reference during that typeface's cutting.

 Like Garamond, Plantin is exceptionally legible and makes a classic, elegant impression.
 Plantin is indeed a remarkably accommodating type face.
 The firm modelling of the strokes and the serifs in the letters make the mass appearance stronger than usual; the absence of thin elements ensures a good result on coated papers; and the compact structure of the letters, without loss of size makes Plantin one of the economical faces in use.
 In short, it is essentially an all-purpose face, excellent for periodical or jobbing work, and very effective in many sorts of book and magazine publishing.
 Plantin's Bold weight was especially optimized to provide ample contrast: bulkiness was avoided by introducing a slight sharpening to the serifs' forms."